 Why should kids get breakfast in the morning?

-When you wake-up, your body has been fasting for about 12 hours and it needs glucose to make the legs run, the brain think clearly, and be happy.
+When you wake up, your body has been fasting for about 12 hours and it needs glucose to make the legs run, the brain thinks clearly, and be happy.

 It’s proven that kids who eat breakfast in the morning don’t lack important nutrients and maintain a healthy weight.
 That’s why skipping breakfast is not recommended before a long day at school.